Lukaku arrested after rowdy party in Beverly Hills — Nigeria Today

 Manchester United-bound striker Romelu Lukaku is likely to have to spend a fraction of his extravagant salary on settling a fine in Beverly Hills after being arrested during a noisy party at his rented mansion.

-A Beverly Hills Police Department statement on Saturday said Lukaku was arrested at his temporary residence in Beverly Hills on July 2 following a series of complaints over noise at the home.
+A Beverly Hills Police Department statement on Saturday said Lukaku was arrested at his temporary residence in Beverly Hills on July 2 following a series of complaints about noise at the home.

-However he is unlikely to be required to show up in person for a misdemeanor case.
+However, he is unlikely to be required to show up in person for a misdemeanour case.

 Lukaku, 24, has been staying in Los Angeles with France and Manchester United star Paul Pogba on holiday.